15 Most Beautiful Beaches in California

 Glass Beach, Central Coast

-It’s less about swimming here (the water is cold and waves can be rough) but this was my favorite California beach for beachcombing, and soaking in the rugged, dramatic character of the North Coast.
+It’s less about swimming here.
+The water is cold and waves can be rough.
+But this Glass Beach is one of my favorite California beaches for beach-combing on the North Coast.

 Just outside the town of Fort Bragg in Mendocino County, Glass Beach was the perfect stop along Highway 1 on my Northern California road trip.
-I loved seeing the rocky coves, and walking along the coastal bluffs where wildflowers framed sweeping Pacific views.

-Peering into tidepools filled with starfish and anemones was my personal highlight.
+Looking into tidepools filled with starfish and anemones was my personal highlight.

 Booking Checklist